-E. A general description of the information in the IT system and the purpose for collecting this information.
+E. What is a general description of the information in the IT system and the purpose for collecting this information?

-For day-to-day operations of NSOC - LAN Assessing.
-Information related to RAP: Most of the information collected in RAP comes from either the Identify and Access Management (IAM) team or Active Directory.
-The only required information provided by users is a justification for their remote access request; users may optionally provide a personal phone number and/or a personal email address.
-The justification is used by RAP approving officials to assist them in making the decision whether to approve the request or not.
-The optional personal phone number and email may be used by Enterprise Service Desk and IT Support personnel when assisting users.
+Most of the information collected in RAP is Global Address List (GAL) data and VA account data and is received from either the Identify and Access Management (IAM) onboarding system or Active Directory (AD).
+The only required information provided by users (or supervisors/CORs who enter requests on behalf of users) is a justification for their remote access request; users may optionally provide a secondary phone number and/or a secondary email address.
+The justification provided is used by RAP approving officials to assist them in making the decision whether to approve the request or not.
+The optional secondary phone number and email may be used by ESD and IT Support personnel when assisting users.
 Additionally, if a secondary email address is identified, the RAP email notifications are sent to that email address in addition to the user's VA email address.
 A secondary email is especially important for 100% remote users who, when onboarded, do not yet have access to VA email.
-The RAP system sends them information when their access is approved, provides details on how to connect, and how to obtain additional assistance, if needed.
+The RAP system sends users information when their access is approved, provides details on how to connect, and how to obtain additional assistance, if needed.
+The secondary emails and phone numbers (if populated) are removed completely from the database when a user's account status becomes 'deleted'.

-F. Any information sharing conducted by the IT system.
+F. What information sharing conducted by the IT system?
 A general description of the modules and subsystems, where relevant, and their functions.